19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 [28/2009 wef 01/04/2010]

-(b) regulate, restrict, control or prohibit the use of any public road or public place;
+(b) regulate, restrict, control or prohibit the use of any public road or public place, where and to the extent that similar powers are not exercisable under paragraph (f) by a serviceman;

+[Act 26 of 2018 wef 16/05/2018]

-(c) erect or place barriers in or across any public road or street or in any public place and take all reasonable steps to prevent any vehicle being driven or ridden past any such barrier;
+(c) erect or place barriers in or across any public road or street or in any public place and take all reasonable steps to prevent any vehicle being driven or ridden past any such barrier, where and to the extent that similar powers are not exercisable under paragraph (f) by a serviceman;

+[Act 26 of 2018 wef 16/05/2018]

-(d) arrest, without warrant, any driver or rider of any vehicle who fails to comply with the signal of a police officer or serviceman requiring such person to stop the vehicle before reaching the barrier erected or placed under paragraph (c);
+(d) arrest, without warrant, any driver or rider of any vehicle who fails to comply with the signal of a police officer or serviceman requiring such person to stop the vehicle before reaching the barrier erected or placed under paragraph (c), where and to the extent that similar powers are not exercisable under paragraph (f) by a serviceman;

+[Act 26 of 2018 wef 16/05/2018]

-(e) stop and search any person or vehicle, or enter and search any premises, if the serviceman has reasonable grounds for believing that any evidence of the commission or of the preparation for the commission of an offence under the Arms and Explosives Act (Cap.
+(e) where and to the extent that similar powers are not exercisable under paragraph (f) by a serviceman, stop and search any person or vehicle, or enter and search any premises, if the serviceman has reasonable grounds for believing that any evidence of the commission or of the preparation for the commission of an offence under the Arms and Explosives Act (Cap.
 13), the Arms Offences Act (Cap.
 14) or the Corrosive and Explosive Substances and Offensive Weapons Act (Cap.
 65) is likely to be found on such person or premises or in such vehicle, and may ––

 (i) disarm any such person;

 (ii) seize any such evidence so found, any weapon, explosive or other dangerous device or substance and any article or material or accumulation thereof capable of being used for causing hurt if he has reasonable grounds for believing that it is intended or likely to be used for the purpose of causing hurt; and

-(iii) seize any vehicle in which that evidence, weapon, explosive, dangerous device or substance, article or material is found.
+(iii) seize any vehicle in which that evidence, weapon, explosive, dangerous device or substance, article or material is found;

+[Act 26 of 2018 wef 16/05/2018]

+[Act 26 of 2018 wef 16/05/2018]

+(f) exercise any of the powers conferred on a police officer under any provision in Part 4 (except sections 17 and 24), or section 31 or 48, of the Public Order and Safety (Special Powers) Act 2018 as if references in that provision to a police officer were references to a serviceman, but only —

+(i) when an activation order is made and in effect under that Act in respect of a relevant event;

+(ii) to the extent as requested by the Commissioner of Police;

+(iii) after a police officer gives an order or a direction under section 19(1) or 21(1) of that Act, if the power under that provision is so requested; and

+(iv) within a target area within the meaning given by that Act unless it is a power in section 28 or 31 of that Act.

+[Act 26 of 2018 wef 16/05/2018]

 (10) In this section, “relevant event” means ––